jabyrd3/typeto.me2/Readme.md

 [an earlier version by Derek Arnold](https://github.com/lysol/typeto.me).

 - some nostalgic crt bling.
-- built with deno, cre, and a font.
+- built with rust
 - no other deps required

 [try it out!](https://typeto.me)

-## rust
+## legacy deno version

-There is also an experimental Rust version of the server.
+The original Deno version is available in the `legacy-deno` branch.

 ## building as a binary